JamesAKwiecinski/heart-disease-classification/README.md

 ### Abstract
 Study of heart disease patient records from the UCI Machine Learning repository (publicly available [here](https://archive.ics.uci.edu/ml/datasets/heart+disease), as well as on [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci)) was performed using Logarithmic Regression, K-Neighbor, and Random Forest classifiers taken from the [Scikit-Learn library](https://scikit-learn.org/stable/index.html) and [CatBoost](https://catboost.ai/).

-From the Scikit-Learn models, we found that the Logarithmic Regression performed the best after tuning the hyperparameters with a 5-fold cross validation grid-search and scored the same accuracy, 88.52%, as the CatBoost model, the latter of which was optimized to minimize log loss of the test data.
+From the Scikit-Learn models, I found that the Logarithmic Regression performed the best after tuning the hyperparameters with a 5-fold cross validation grid-search and scored the same accuracy, 88.52%, as the CatBoost model, the latter of which was optimized to minimize log loss of the test data.
 CatBoost had better scores in precison, recall, and therefore F1.
-We show the receiver of characteristic curves and confusion matrices below:
+I show the receiver of characteristic curves and confusion matrices below:

 ### Evaluation of Logarithmic Regression
 <p align="center">